 The current liabilities consist primarily of accounts payable.
-Swiss Water's accounts payable is primarily for green coffee purchases and for capital equipment purchases.
-Swiss Water's banking facilities are all short term in nature and are due upon demand.
-Nevertheless, management believes that so long as Swiss Water complies with the terms of its banking agreement, it will not face a demand from its lender.
+Swiss Water's accounts payable is primarily for green coffee purchases and capital equipment purchases.
+Swiss Water's construction loan, convertible debenture and credit facility, are long term in nature, however if covenants are breached, they are due upon demand.
+Nevertheless, management believes that so long as Swiss Water complies with the terms of its banks and creditor agreements, it will not face a demand from its lenders.